 At Willamette, you will gain the tools needed to succeed in an increasingly complex and diverse world.
 Opportunities exist in many different career fields, including international business, foreign service, tourism, teaching and law.
 Many of our students go on to graduate school and others move to Japan to teach English (e.g., JET program in Japan) and gain more understanding of the culture.

 - Small classes and extensive curriculum including Japanese language, history, literature, film, modern culture and other subjects

 - Student research experiences such as Senior projects, internally and externally funded research programs, and collaborations with faculty members

 - Exchange programs with Tokyo International University in Japan

 - Language and cultural exchange experiences with Japanese students at Tokyo International University of American on the Willamette campus.

-- Campus cultural programs including language tables, native-speaker study partners, films, games, plus several student organizations Taiko club, Japan Student Leader club and Shodou club.
+- Campus cultural programs including language tables, native-speaker study partners, films, games, plus several student organizations Taiko club, Japan Studies Student Leader club and Shodou club.